tonghuikang/blog/_posts/unpublished-text.md

 Learning how to analyze your code, learning how to debug your output are emergent abilities we want to train the LLMs for.

+Software engineering is not just about execution.
+It is also about building processes to execute better. [^1]

+[^1]: In some sense, code itself is already a process for the machine to follow.

+Similarly, you should not just use AI to execute software engineering tasks.
+You should also use AI to build better software engineering processes.
+These are some steps you should follow.